CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 Today it was the turn of software development in Java.

-Apart from the recurring problems with my device I managed to close my three-liner after an hour commit.
+Apart from the recurring problems with my device I managed to close my three-liner after an hour commiting.
 Unfortunately, there is still no talk of pushing.

 I will try to get further into the program but there is still no chance for me.
 At the moment, a proper code creation is not possible at the time, because I only use "try and fail" in the program.
 While I am searching for a menu or a button, after ten minutes I forget what I am doing actually wanted to do.
-Unfortunately there was no familiarization with the IDE.
+Unfortunately there was absolutely no familiarization with the IDE.

 Since in my opinion the coaches don't have the time to give an introduction in the respective development environment.
-You err step by step in a direction far from developing.
+"You err step by step in a direction far from developing".

 I feel like I am alone with problems that I cannot solve.

 Then Trello stripped down and started IntelliJ.
 Then we started right away with a few exercises.

 After a few lines I tried to execute my code to verify.
 Unfortunately this failed because I was writing the code in the wrong project.
+How can i know this??
 I found out all of this an hour after we got "incorporated" to IntelliJ.

-All in all.
+All in all.<br>
 In the possible hours available I have brought almost nothing further.
-I didn't get much of programming, I was more or less concerned with troubleshooting.
+I didn't get much of programming, I was more or less concerned with troubleshooting.<br>
 Fact!
 Another day less!
 I was really looking forward to Java because I already had experience with it.

-This is one of the worst days on Coders Bay!
+This was one of the worst days on Coders Bay!